Jun 25, 2018

-Although there are many resources available online for aspiring weekend plumbers, it doesn’t mean you should fire up YouTube and jump right into a major project, like rebuilding a toilet -- a common DIY project.
+.
+Although there are many resources available, it doesn’t mean you jump into a major project, like rebuilding a toilet — a common DIY plumbing project.

 “Most people will only change the flapper, or the flush valve,” Kelley notes.
 “They don’t realize all of its inner workings need to be rebuilt, which takes a lot of experience.”